 Calculators

 The SAT math section will now allow the use of a calculator on every question.
-A calculator will be built into the digital testing experience, or you can opt to use your own physical calculator.
+A calculator will be built into the digital testing experience, or you can opt to use your physical calculator if you prefer.
 Instead of testing arithmetic skills, the focus will be placed on mathematical reasoning skills.

 Score Delivery